 How many types of onions can you name?
 How many types of onions are there?
 Four?
 Six?
 What about 21?
 That's right, the infographic below lists 21 different kinds of onions, and you'll be surprised just how many you never consider.

-You probably named red onions, yellow onions, Spanish onions, maybe even pearl onions in your list, but we're pretty sure there's some you missed.
+You probably named red onions, yellow onions, Spanish onions, maybe even pearl onions in your list, but we're pretty sure there are some you missed.
 Part of the allium family, which also includes garlic and chives, onions are versatile and provide the backbone to thousands of different dishes, there are also many different kinds.
 Despite playing a significant role in many recipes across many different cuisines, they're still one of the most underrated ingredients on the shopping list, always there, often overlooked.

 21 Types of Onions

-1. Bermuda Onions:
+1. Sweet onions: Bermuda Onions

 Rebecca Siegel / Flickr

-3. Red Wing Onions:
+3. Red onions: Red Wing

 This is a mild onion type, great for eating raw which make them the perfect choice for sandwiches and salads.
 You can cook with them but we suggest consuming raw.

-Another type of onion that people often overlook, leeks are one of the most versatile of the onions - they make great soups and if you cook them slowly with meats in a stew, you're in for the real treat.
+Another type of onion that people often overlook, leeks are one of the most versatile onions - they make great soups and if you cook them slowly with meats in a stew, you're in for the real treat.
 Leeks also pair perfectly with bacon, and what's not to love about that combination?
 For the ultimate leak kick add them to a creamy turkey and bacon sauce and use as a pie filling - you could also try them in this pea and leek soup recipe.

 Liz West / Flickr

-5. Vidalia Onions:
+5. Sweet onions: Vidalia Onions

 Mike Mozart / Flickr

-6. Welsh Onions:
+6. Welsh Onions